George Rapp: Early life

-Johann Georg Rapp was born on November 1, 1757, to Rosine Berger and Hans Adam Rapp (1720–71) in the village of Iptingen, 25 mi northwest of Stuttgart in the Duchy of Württemberg.
+Rapp was born on November 1, 1757, to Rosine Berger and Hans Adam Rapp (1720–71) in the village of Iptingen, 25 mi northwest of Stuttgart in the Duchy of Württemberg.
 Rapp was the second child and oldest son of the family.
-His brother, Adam (born on March 9, 1762), and three sisters, Marie Dorothea (born October 11, 1756), Elise Dorothea (born August 7, 1760), and Maria Barbara (born October 21, 1765) later followed him to America; however, Adam died at sea.
+His brother Adam (born March 9, 1762) and three sisters Marie Dorothea (born October 11, 1756), Elise Dorothea (born August 7, 1760), and Maria Barbara (born October 21, 1765) later followed him to America; however, Adam died at sea.

 Rapp learned the art of wine making from his father, a farmer.
 After his father's death in 1771, Rapp trained as a journeyman weaver.
 He also developed an interest in preaching.
 Vineyards and textiles would become a part of the agricultural, manufacturing, and commercial economy in all three of the Harmonite towns that were later founded in the United States.